dan-leo/masters/thesis/v8/3_design.md

 ## Primary Metrics

 Primary metrics power efficiency and latency are investigated as mentioned in \S\ref{proj_descr}.
+Primary and secondary metrics have a few preliminary tests performed using Ublox and Quectel devices on MTN-ZTE and Vodacom-Nokia networks.

 ### Power Efficiency